Hunter Jumper

-Hunter Jumper (born February 28, 1989) is an American soccer player who plays as a defender for National Premier Soccer League club Georgia Storm.
+Hunter Jumper (born February 28, 1989) is an American soccer player who last played as a defender for National Premier Soccer League club Georgia Storm.

 College career

 Jumper played his collegiate career at Virginia.
 During his four years with the Cavaliers, he was named to the Atlantic Coast Conference All-Tournament team three times.

 Professional career

 Chicago Fire

 Jumper was selected with the 28th pick of the 2012 MLS SuperDraft by Chicago Fire.
 After taking part in preseason, he officially signed for the club on March 6.
 Jumper made his club and professional debut on March 17, coming on as a 68th-minute substitution in a 1–1 draw against Montreal Impact.
 His lone professional goal came on August 23, 2013, helping the fire defeat Sporting Kansas City by a 1–0 scoreline.

 At the beginning of the 2014 season, Jumper was diagnosed with arrhythmogenic right ventricular dysplasia.
 After undergoing treatment at the Cedars-Sinai Medical Center and Johns Hopkins Hospital, he was denied medical clearance to play sports and was forced to retire as a professional player.
 The Fire officially declined his contract option on November 18, ending his time with the club after eight appearances and one goal in all competitions.